ELS-RD/transformer-deploy/docs/run.md

   bash -c "pip install transformers sentencepiece && tritonserver --model-repository=/models"
 ```

-> As you can see we install Transformers and then launch the server itself.
+> As you can see, we install Transformers and then launch the server itself.
-> This is of course a bad practice, you should make your own 2 lines Dockerfile with Transformers inside.
+> This is, of course, a bad practice, you should make your own 2 lines Dockerfile with Transformers inside.

 ## Query the inference server